fablabnbg/DIY-Microscope/README.md

 # DIY-Microscope
 A cheap webcam converted into a microscope with a lasercut stage assembly.

-Workshop idea from Mark "Dusjager" Dusseiller - most of the credit goes to him.
+Workshop idea from Marc "Dusjagr" Dusseiller - most of the credit goes to him.
 My hackstage-jw.svg is derivative work from his designs. http://hackteria.org/wiki/DIY_microscopy